 -modified job duties

-It’s important to discuss any limitations or needs with your employer and work together to find an acceptable solution.
-Your employers should understand the importance of accommodating your needs so that you can continue to work safely and productively.
+It’s important to discuss any limitations or needs with your health care team.
+Share these needs with your employer and work together to find an acceptable solution.
+Your employers should understand the importance of accommodating your needs so that you can continue to work safely and productively through this particular life change.

 A: Yes, it is still possible to lead a normal life while undergoing chemotherapy.
 This can include activities like going out with friends, exercising regularly, and engaging in hobbies.
 Talk to your doctor about any limitations that may need to be kept in mind while engaging in various activities.
-It’s important to listen to your body and take rest days as needed.
+It’s important to listen to your body and take rest days as needed, especially if you feel tired.

-A: Generally, being around people while undergoing chemotherapy is safe.
-However, if you have a weakened immune system due to the treatment, avoiding large crowds and anyone who may be ill is best.
+A: Generally, while undergoing chemotherapy it is safe to spend time with people.
+However, if you have a weakened immune system due to the treatment, avoiding large crowds and family members who may be sick is best.
 Your doctor or nurse must know if you’ve had any contact with someone with an infection or cold-like symptoms.
 Taking these precautions can help keep you healthy and safe during treatment.

 American Life Fund may be able to provide financial assistance to help you manage bills and other expenses while on leave.
 We understand that a cancer diagnosis can have a significant impact on your life and we are here to offer support and resources during this difficult time.

-Contact us today with any questions or concerns about managing the financial impacts of cancer treatment.
+Contact us today, we are here to answer questions or concerns about managing the financial impacts of cancer treatment.

 See if you qualify.